DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 Using the Device
 ----------------

-The five VPINs, 1000 to 1004, allow the first three MP3 files on the Micro-SD card to be played directly.
+The five VPINs, 1000 to 1004, allow the first five MP3 files on the Micro-SD card to be played directly.
 You just need to write to the pins as if they were real digital output pins on the Arduino.
 For example, set up some outputs using the Arduino IDE's serial monitor program, by entering the following commands: